Beata Kurkul: Art

 Beata's art on the topic of Ukrainian border guards and military servicemen began with a cartoon of border guard Roman Dumyak, who served at the Krasna Talivka border checkpoint.
 The couple fundraised money to purchase a collimator for this serviceman, and Beata drew a cartoon of him on the box with collimator, taking a photo from social media as a basis.
 The first serious drawing on this topic appeared after the couple visited a military hospital, where the artist was inspired to create a picture of a Ukrainian border guard.
 This was followed by other drawings.
 In the beginning, in addition to the desire for creative expression, she was also motivated to draw by the opportunity to mock her Russian peers.
 According to Beata, popularity came to her when her drawings were reposted by the Facebook page of the "Right Sector".

 Over the years of her creative activity, there have been several dozen exhibitions of her works, including the exhibition at the Boryspil Airport in 2015, exhibitions at the Kharkiv National Academic Opera and Ballet Theatre in the Kuindzhi Center for Contemporary Art and Culture in Mariupol in 2016, an exhibition in Palanok Castle in Mukachevo in 2017, an exhibition in Izmail in 2019, in Chop in 2020 and so on.
+During the full scale Russian invasion of Ukraine she regularly took her exhibitions to the frontline towns.
+In the middle of 2023, an exhibition of her works was held in the courtyard of the Seimas Palace (Parliament building) in Vilnius, and also in one of the biggest malls of Vilnius.

 She regularly visits places where border guards are stationed, where she also holds exhibitions of her works, at the same time collecting plots and inspiration for further works.
 Beata gathers ideas for her works by observing border guards work, looking at photos of their service or listening to their stories.